Cursor

 **Add Mailtrap MCP to Cursor**

-To add Mailtrap MCP to Cursor, you can use the quick install linkarrow-up-right or in your Cursor editor, navigate to Settings → Cursor Settings.
+To add Mailtrap MCP to Cursor, you can use the [quick install link](https://cursor.com/en/install-mcp?name=mailtrap\&config=eyJjb21tYW5kIjoibnB4IC15IG1jcC1tYWlsdHJhcCIsImVudiI6eyJNQUlMVFJBUF9BUElfVE9LRU4iOiJ5b3VyX21haWx0cmFwX2FwaV90b2tlbiIsIkRFRkFVTFRfRlJPTV9FTUFJTCI6InlvdXJfc2VuZGVyQGV4YW1wbGUuY29tIiwiTUFJTFRSQVBfQUNDT1VOVF9JRCI6InlvdXJfYWNjb3VudF9pZCJ9fQ%3D%3D) or in your Cursor editor, navigate to Settings → Cursor Settings.

 Go to the MCP tab and click on Add new global MCP server.